wing5wong/artisan-whs-static/source/_events/2021-05-02_whanganui-high-school-ball.md

 title: Whanganui High School BALL
 date: 2021-07-09T22:04:37.876Z
 ---
 Whanganui High School Ball is on Saturday 10 July.

-The Ball is a formal event for Year 13 students and their partners.
-Partners may be Year 12 or Year 13 students from any Secondary School in New Zealand.
-If the partner is in Year 11, special permission has to be got from Mrs Spooner.
-There is a provision for 'outside' partners - who do not attend school.
-In this case, a formal letter addressed to Mrs Spooner requesting permission, has to be provided along with photographic evidence of the partners identity (eg a drivers' licence or passport).
-Those applying in this case, will be interviewed by Mr McAllen and Mrs Spooner.
+Tickets will be on sale at the front of the Student Centre at 1st break on 8-9 June, 14-15 June and 21-22 June.
+Tickets are $85.00 per person and can be paid in cash or at the Bursar's Office (bring receipt).
+If you have a partner in Year 12 or out of school please bring money for them.
+If you are waiting for partner approval please wait until then to purchase your ticket.

+Any questions please contact us through VIA instagram @whs.socialprefects2021